wrapperband/OpenTrafficSurvey/TrafficDataAnalysisMethodology.md

 The following charts show the predicted hourly and daily traffic levels as they increase over the next years with no developments, just the increase in national average vehicle use...

-Over 10 years the traffic would increase from 444 to 585, an cumulative increase of 132%.
+Over 10 years the traffic would increase from 444 to 585 vehicles per hour, an cumulative increase of 132%.

 **Chart of predicted increase in Normal test site Traffic per Hour**